oshoham/bleep-bloop/README.md

 # Bleep Bloop

 This is a chat app that I made as an experiment to see whether you could send and receive text between two computers using sound.
+The chat was implemented using React, and the signal processing was done via the Web Audio API.

 ## How to Use